 So where do you find people, and where do you learn skills?
 Let me give you a couple of places you can look that are all about hiking for beginners.

 1. National and regional outdoors clubs

 Here in Colorado, we have Colorado Mountain Club.
 Up in the Pacific Northwest, they have The Mountaineers.
 My friend who moved here from California was really active in the Sierra Club (which has chapters all over).
 And out east, the Appalachian Mountain Club is really big.
 (Editing to add: Mazamas in Oregon.)

 Most of these clubs have local chapters.
 They’ll lead hikes where you can get together and meet other hikers.

 They also offer classes.
 In the past few years, I’ve gone from just being a regular trail hiker to being able to climb snow and some easy rock.
-I’m going to Bolivia to climb a 21,000-foot mountain in September.
+I went to Bolivia to climb a 21,000-foot mountain in September.
 I learned these skills in the Colorado Mountain Club.

 So at Colorado Mountain Club, for example, we get the same pro deals as people in the Armed Forces, the Alpine Rescue Team, and the outdoor industry.
 It’s through a program called Experticity that offers 40 to 70 percent off a lot of amazing brands.

 First, you have to pay dues.
 For Colorado Mountain Club, it’s $75 a year.